Travel to Åre

 By Car

-Driving to and in Åre is mostly not that complicated, although the traffic situation in Åre during peak season can be a challenge.
+Driving to and in Åre is mostly fairly smooth, although the traffic situation in Åre during peak season can be a challenge.

 The European Route called E14 gets you right into Åre centre.
 It stretches from Trondheim in Norway to Sundsvall on the Swedish eastern coast where it connects to the E4.
 The E14 passes via Undersåker, Åre, Tegefjäll and Duved and connects to the Norwegian E6 in the west, and to the 321 (via Svenstavik) along the way between Östersund and Åre.